About the Booker Prize Foundation

 The rules of the prize were changed at the end of 2013 to embrace the English language ‘in all its vigour, its vitality, its versatility and its glory’, opening it up to writers beyond the UK and Commonwealth, providing they were writing novels in English and published in the UK.
 Novels published in Ireland have been eligible since 2018.

-The International Booker Prize 2023 judging panel chaired by the prize-winning French-Moroccan novelist, Leïla Slimani.
-The panel also includes Uilleam Blacker, one of Britain’s leading literary translators from Ukrainian; Tan Twan Eng, the Booker-shortlisted Malaysian novelist; Parul Sehgal, staff writer and critic at the New Yorker; and Frederick Studemann, Literary Editor of the Financial Times.
-The 2023 judging panel will be looking for the best work of translated fiction, selected from entries published in the UK or Ireland between 1 May 2022 and 30 April 2023.
-The longlist will be announced on Tuesday March 14.
+The International Booker Prize 2023 judging panel was chaired by the prize-winning French-Moroccan novelist, Leïla Slimani.
+The panel also included Uilleam Blacker, one of Britain’s leading literary translators from Ukrainian; Tan Twan Eng, the Booker-shortlisted Malaysian novelist; Parul Sehgal, staff writer and critic at the New Yorker; and Frederick Studemann, Literary Editor of the Financial Times.

 The Booker Prizes website, thebookerprizes.com – supported by Twitter, Facebook, Instagram and TikTok accounts, as well as a YouTube channel – is a unique online space which showcases the 600+ exceptional books that have won, or been longlisted or shortlisted for the Booker Prize and International Booker Prize.
 The site aims to be an entertaining and illuminating content destination that combines both practical information about the prizes past and present with fresh and original features to bring the books and their authors to life, encouraging readers new and old to visit and revisit titles in the ‘Booker Library’.